java-json-tools/json-schema-validator/README.markdown

 <h2>Current status</h2>

-<p>The whole core of the library is currently being changed.
-The goal is to allow to "chain" this
-library with other JSON-related tasks: see <a href="https://github.com/fge/json-schema-validator/wiki/Roadmap">here</a> for what is in store for 2.0.x.</p>
+<p>Work is underway to get this library up to version 2.0.x.
+This implies <a
+href="https://github.com/fge/json-schema-validator/wiki/Roadmap">some profound changes to its core</a>.

+<p>In essence: with the new core, it will become possible to do whatever you want with your JSON
+data.
+And that includes generating JSON Schema from POJOs, or the reverse.</p>

+<p>At the time of this writing, the core processing architecture has reached a workable enough state
+that it can already be split apart, but it lacks documentation.
+And the primary objective is to provide a user API to control all validation aspects first and foremost: as of 1.99.6, the library is 50% there.</p>

 <h2>Versions</h2>

 <ul>
-    <li>development version: <b>1.99.5</b>; as the Javadoc is not done yet, no links to it, sorry!</li>
+    <li>development version: <b>1.99.6</b>; as the Javadoc is not done yet, no links to it, sorry!</li>
     <li>stable version: <b>1.6.0</b> (<a
     href="https://github.com/fge/json-schema-validator/wiki/ChangeLog.stable">ChangeLog</a>, <a
     href="http://fge.github.com/json-schema-validator/stable/index.html">Javadoc</a>).</li>